 Summary of results.
-The principal new results we prove in this paper include the existence of universal Galton-Watson processes, and the existence of universal CSBPs.
+The two principal new results we prove in this paper are the existence of universal Galton-Watson processes, and the existence of universal CSBPs.

 Theorem 1.1.
-There exists a critical Galton-Watson process X{\star} such that any (sub)critical CSBP that remains finite almost surely can be obtained as a subsequential scaling limit of X{\star} .
+There exists a critical Galton-Watson process $X{\star}$ such that any (sub)critical CSBP that remains finite almost surely can be obtained as a subsequential scaling limit of $X{\star}$ .

 Theorem 1.2.
-There exists a critical CSBP Z{\star} such that any (sub)critical CSBP that remains finite almost surely can be obtained as a subsequential scaling limit of Z{\star} .
+There exists a critical CSBP $Z{\star}$ such that any (sub)critical CSBP that remains finite almost surely can be obtained as a subsequential scaling limit of $Z{\star}$ .

 These results follow naturally and directly from our analysis of discrete coalescence models in terms of the topology of Lévy triples that we introduce.
-The proof of Theorem 1.2 in particular is based upon a new continuity theorem (Theorem 9.3) that shows that convergence of (sub)critical CSBPs is equivalent to convergence of the Lévy triples which generate them.
 Our paper also contains a variety of other results concerning these issues.
-In the rest of this section, we summarize the main results and organization of the paper.
+We devote the rest of this section to summarizing the main results and organization of our paper.

 Time and size discrete coalescence and branching.
 Part 1 (Sections 2-4) is devoted to the study of discrete-time, discrete-size coalescence and branching.
-We begin by describing (Section 2) a time-discrete Markov process C modeling sizes of clusters undergoing coalescence.
-(A more general class of processes of the type we study has been introduced independently in [GH16], as discussed in section 2 below.)
-We show (Proposition 2.3) that the backward equation of the process C is exactly a time-discrete analog of the well known Smoluchowski coagulation equation [vS16, vS17], a mean-field rate-equation model of clustering.
-Moreover we show that the one dimensional distributions of coordinates of C have the same distribution as a Galton-Watson process (see [GH16] for more extensive results concerning genealogies).
-This provides a elementary and fundamental connection between branching and coalescence, and shows that the $n^{\rm th}$ generation descendant distribution of a critical Galton-Watson process is itself a solution of the discrete Smoluchowski equation with multiple coalescence.
+We begin by introducing (Section 2) a time-discrete Markov process C modeling sizes of clusters undergoing coalescence.
+We show (Proposition 2.3) that the backward equation of the process C is exactly a time-discrete analog of the well known Smoluchowski coagulation equation [40,41], a mean-field rate-equation model of clustering.
+Moreover we show (Proposition 3.1) that the one dimensional distributions of coordinates of Chave the same distribution as a Galton-Watson process.
+This provides a elementary and fundamental connection between branching and coalescence, and shows that the $n^{\text{th}}$ generation descendant distribution of a critical Galton-Watson process is itself a solution of the discrete Smoluchowski equation with multiple coalescence.
 This will be used extensively in the scaling analysis performed in Part 2, below.

-We conclude our treatment of the discrete scenario by introducing the branching mechanism and the Bernstein transform for Galton-Watson processes.
+Finally, we conclude our treatment of the discrete scenario by introducing the branching mechanism and the Bernstein transform for Galton-Watson processes.
 We show (Proposition 4.2) that the discrete coagulation dynamics gives an elegant (discrete-time) evolution equation for the Bernstein transform in terms of the branching mechanism.
-This parallels the evolution of the Bernstein transform of the size distribution in the Smoluchowski dynamics (see [BLG06, ILP15] or equation (5.5), below), and is a direct analog of the backward equation for critical CSBPs that become extinct almost surely.
+This parallels the evolution of the Bernstein transform of the size distribution in the Smoluchowski dynamics (see [12,20] or equation (5.5), below), and is a direct analog of the backward equation for critical CSBPs that become extinct almost surely.

-Convergence criteria for scaling limits of critical Galton-Watson processes.
-Part 2 (Sections 5-7) concerns the study of scaling limits of critical Galton-Watson processes.
-We begin with a brief introduction to CSBPs (Section 5) and discuss Bertoin and Le Gall's striking result from [BLG06] showing that the Lévy jump measure of certain CSBPs satisfies a special form of the Smoluchowski equation with multiple coalescence.
+Convergence criteria governing scaling limits of Galton-Watson processes.
+Part 2 (Sections 5-7) is devoted to studying scaling limits of Galton-Watson processes.
+We begin with a brief introduction to CSBPs (Section 5) and discuss Bertoin and Le Gall's striking result from [12] showing that the Lévy jump measure of certain CSBPs satisfies a special form of the Smoluchowski equation with multiple coalescence.
+One of our goals is to explain how this naturally comes to be.

-Using improvements in the theory of Bernstein functions [SSV10] (known in probability as Laplace exponents), we obtain simple and precise criteria for the existence of scaling limits of critical Galton-Watson processes expressed directly in terms of Lévy convergence of rescaled reproduction laws (Propositions 6.3, 6.4 and 6.6).
-These convergence results provide a clear description of how the Lévy jump measure of certain CSBPs arises as the rescaled limit of n-step descendant distributions of Galton-Watson processes, and explains how the generalized Smoluchowski equation arises naturally in [BLG06].
-The proofs make use of a continuity theorem for Bernstein transforms which appears to be little known.
-As we expect this to be of wider utility, we develop this theory separately in Appendix A.
+Using improvements in the theory of Bernstein functions [36] (known in probability as Laplace exponents), we obtain simple and precise criteria for the existence of scaling limits of Galton-Watson processes expressed directly in terms of rescaled reproduction laws (Propositions 6.3, 6.4 and 6.6).
+These convergence results provide a clear description of how the Lévy jump measure of certain CSBPs arises as the rescaled limit of n-step descendant distributions of Galton-Watson processes, and explains how the generalized Smoluchowski equation arises naturally in [12].
+The proofs make use of a continuity theorem for Bernstein transforms which appears to be little known; as we expect this to be of wider utility, we develop this theory separately in Appendix A.